Procedure

 Needle types

-Standard spinal needle (Quincke Needle)
+Standard spinal needle (Quincke Needle, 20 g)

 Easier to obtain successful Spinal Tap